wein.plus

 Log in Become a Member

-The red grape variety (also Perold's Hermitage x Pinot) is a new breed between Cinsaut x Pinot Noir.
-The name is composed of parts of the names of the parent varieties Pinot Noir and Hermitage (Hermitage is a historical synonym for Cinsaut in South Africa).
+The red grape variety (also Perold's Hermitage x Pinot) is a new variety between Cinsaut x Pinot Noir.
+The name is made up of parts of the names of the parent varieties Pinot Noir and Hermitage (Hermitage is a historical synonym for Cinsaut in South Africa).
 The cross was made in 1924 by Professor Abraham Isak Perold (1880-1941) at the University of Stellenbosch in South Africa.
-The long neglected vines were then saved from oblivion by a certain Charlie Niehaus and passed on to the Charles Theron Vine School.
-Here they were successfully grafted onto virus-free rootstocks in 1935.
-However, it was not until 1941 that wine was made from them for the first time.
-It was not until 1961 that the name Pinotage was used by the Stellenbosch Farmer's Winery, which finally became established.
+The long neglected vines were then rescued from oblivion by a certain Charlie Niehaus and passed on to the Charles Theron vine nursery.
+Here they were successfully grafted onto virus-free rootstock in 1935.
+However, wine was not produced from them for the first time until 1941.
+It was not until 1961 that Stellenbosch Farmer' s Winery used the name Pinotage, which ultimately became established.

 Voices of our members